Genivia/ugrep/README.md

 `patterns/java/names`.

-With traditional grep and grep-like tools it takes great effort to recursively search for the C/C++ source file that defines function `qsort`, requiring something like:
+With traditional grep and grep-like tools it takes great effort to recursively search for the C/C++ source file that defines function `qsort`, requiring something like this:

     ugrep -r --include='*.c' --include='*.cpp' '^([ \t]*[[:word:]:*&]+)+[ \t]+qsort[ \t]*\([^;\n]+$' myproject

-Fortunately, with **ugrep** we can simply select all function definitions in files only with extension `.c` or `.cpp` using option `-Oc,cpp` and by using a pre-defined pattern `function_defs` to produce all function definitions.
-Then select the one we want:
+Fortunately, with **ugrep** we can simply select all function definitions in files with extension `.c` or `.cpp` by using option `-Oc,cpp` and by using a pre-defined pattern `function_defs` to produce all function definitions.
+Then we select the one we want:

     ugrep -r -o -Oc,cpp -nk -f patterns/c/function_defs myproject | ugrep 'qsort'